 Do you have trouble peeling hard-boiled eggs?
 We have the perfect kitchen hack to streamline the process for you.

 Works Well: French Fries

 If you’re a french fry fanatic, this is the machine for you.
 Frozen french fries were practically made for air fryers (like our Test Kitchen’s fave model).
-They turn out crunchy, crispy and baked to perfection.
+They turn out crunchy, crispy and baked to perfection, just like air fryer tater tots!
 With 75% less oil than a deep-fryer, you can eat air-fryer fries without guilt!

 Works Well: Egg Rolls

 Whether you’re making savory egg rolls for an appetizer or sweet ones for dessert, it can be difficult to nail the balance between a crispy shell and a well-cooked filling.
 With an air fryer, you don’t have to worry.
 You’ll end up with a firm, fried texture on the outside without ruining the soft interior.

 While the air fryer can cook up some delicious fried veggies from the freezer, it doesn’t have the same superpower with raw produce.
 We’ve found they turn out soggy—definitely not the texture you’re going for!
 These eggplant fries are a delicious exception.

 Doesn’t Work So Well: Most Greens